magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_scenariotest.md

 Scenario test has two main advantages:

-- Each scenario step is located within that module, which it belongs to.
+- Each step in the scenario is separate PHP class that is placed in the module it belongs to.
-- Scenario test reduces code duplication, because each step can be used multiple times.
+- Scenario test reduces code duplication because each step can be used multiple times.

 It this topic we will create scenario test step by step.